crowding/ansible-role-audio/index.md

 multiple-outputs, my `asound.conf` forwards those sinks to Pulse, which forwards them back to Alsa.
 See [above][#relaying-to-pulse].

 But this caused a problem with using shairport-sync.
 The connection kept starting and dropping.
 Something in the chain of shairport-sync -> libalsa -> pulseaudio -> libalsa(again) -> kernel seemed to be messing up its

-Using Pulse as the system's backend seemed to fix this; now the chain goes to shairport-sync -> libalsa -> pulseaudio -> kernel.
+Using Pulse as the system's backend seemed to improve this; now the chain goes shairport-sync -> libalsa -> pulseaudio -> kernel.

-If pulse outputs to ALSA, ALSA will have to send to Pulse as the backend, this will require driving the virtual multiple outputs from ALSA.
-I had [earlier][#multiple] decided to create the virtual outputs using Pulse, which is capable of correcting for clock skew.
-I instead opted to crewate shadow virtual devices that pipe from ALSA to Pulse, which handles synchronization between devices better, and then sends back to ALSA.
+But shairport-sync also uses a pulseaudio backend; that would get libalsa the whoel way out of the way.

 ### over Pulse

-But shairport-sync also includes a pulse backend.

 Now, the "pa" backend on shairport-sync accepts no arguments.
 How do I tell it what output to use?